superdex/esignature-recipes-python/README.md

 Repo: esignature-recipes-python

-This repo contains a Python Flask application that demonstrates many of the DocuSign Signature REST API recipes.
+This repo contains a Python Flask application that demonstrates several of the DocuSign Signature REST API recipes:

+* Embedded signing.
+See app/py_001_embedded_signing_
+* Sending a signature request via email.
+See app/py_004_email_send
+* Sending a signature request using a template.
+See app/py_002_email_send_template
+* Using a webhook to receive status changes.
+See app/lib_master_python/ds_webhook.py
+* Authenticating with the Signature REST API.
+See app/lib_master_python/ds_authentication.py

 ## Try it on Heroku
 Use the deploy button to immediatelty try this app on Heroku.
 You can use Heroku’s free service tier, no credit card is needed.